DNS configuration for published services

 analytics.us-west1.p.example.com is automatically created.

 The load balancer that is hosting the service must be able to accept requests directed to this domain name.
-If you are using an internal HTTP(S) load balancer, you might need to update the load balancer configuration to reflect the domain names that you want service consumers to use.
+If you are using an internal Application Load Balancer, you might need to update the load balancer configuration to reflect the domain names that you want service consumers to use.
 For example, update certificates or URL maps.

 Automatic DNS configuration for service consumers

-If the following configurations are present, DNS entries are automatically created for Private Service Connect endpoints:
+If the following configurations are present, DNS entries are automatically created for endpoints:

 The service producer has configured a domain name for the service.

-The Private Service Connect endpoint is registered with a Service Directory namespace.
+The endpoint is registered with a Service Directory namespace.

 All new endpoints are automatically registered with Service Directory, but older endpoints might not be registered.